 Natural advantages

-Masonry heaters built with unfired clay (in the cob mortars and plasters) are also very health enhancing.
+Masonry heaters built with unfired clay (in the cob mortars and plasters) are health enhancing in other ways too.
 The clay absorbs and releases atmospheric moisture to keep indoor humidity around 50% which is ideal for our skin, lungs and mucous membranes.
 This ever-breathing clay absorbs positively charged ions as it hydrates and releases negatively charged ions as it dehydrates, which helps to neutralize free-radicals within our bodies.
 At the same time, this humidity buffering process sets up a slight electrostatic charge in the atmosphere which causes small airborne spores and particles to clump together and drop to the ground… further enhancing indoor air quality.

 Embodied energy